 Like most other academic medical institutions, during much of the 20th century Mayo Clinic did not pursue patents on advances in patient care developed through research and practice.
 “The invention of cortisone is often cited as an example”, Dr. Ehman notes.

-In the early 1980’s a new federal law called the Bayh-Dole Act changed everything.
+That idea, though, shifted slightly in the early 1980s with a new federal law called the Bayh-Dole Act.
 This legislation was designed to encourage academic institutions like Mayo Clinic to pursue patents for inventions made by employees and to promote commercialization of these innovations as products that could benefit people everywhere.
 This legislation is regarded as highly-successful, and is credited with sustaining US leadership in the world biotechnology sector.
 In response to The Bayh-Dole Act, , Mayo established a “technology transfer” office, now known as Mayo Clinic Ventures (MCV).
 Through MCV, the Mayo Clinic has become one of the most successful US academic medical organizations in identifying important inventions, patenting them, and then making these advances available to patients everywhere through licensing and commercial ventures.

 According to Dr. Ehman, “in 2012, the leaders at Mayo Clinic recognized that while the organization was doing a great job in supporting the innovation talents of its employees, more could be done to encourage individuals who wished to contribute through entrepreneurship.”
 New policies were developed to expand the options for Mayo employees to be involved in start-up companies, often based on Mayo inventions.